 Best Assetto Corsa EVO Settings for Thrustmaster TX / T300

-In terms of force feedback, it has the general feel of the original Assetto Corsa, but not as good.
+In terms of force feedback, it has the general feel of the original Assetto Corsa, but not quite as good.
 For the Thrustmaster TX and T300, the default force feedback isn't terrible, but we can improve it a bit with some settings tweaks.
 Unfortunately, there really isn't much ability to change the force feedback too much.

 In this guide, I will show the best settings to use in the Thrustmaster Control Panel and in-game for the force feedback.